emilvidmark/RocketBird/README.md

 # RocketBird
 Game for android phones.
-Play as a bird trying to avoid from the rockets hunting you.
+Play as a bird trying to avoid the rockets hunting you.